wp-plugins/link-to-bible/readme.txt

 If you have any issues with the plugin, please write to thomas@thkuhlmann.de (german or english).

 == Changelog ==

+= 1.1.2 =

+- Update bible list
+- Some refactoring

+= 1.1.1 =

+- Some minor bug-fixes
+- A new major version will be released in the next months.

 = 1.1.0 =